unboundsecurity/unbound-integration/azure/azure-java/README.md

-# ub-azure-storage-java
+# Azure Storage Java Client
-Azure Storage Java Client implementation for Unbound-tech EKM.
+Azure Storage Java client implementation for UKC.

 ## Prerequisites
-* EKM client is installed
+* UKC client is installed

 * Ant (Version >= 1.93) is installed.
 To install on RH/Centos, use `yum install ant`.